brenns10/pathmand/README.md

 -------------

-Currently, pathmand registers a set of callbacks for a hypothetical Netlink API which should be close to the final version, and then loops waiting for messages.
+Currently, pathmand registers a set of callbacks for a hypothetical Netlink API which should be close to the final version.
+It also loads the path manager plugins specified on the command line.
+Currently, it only uses the first plugin specified.
+It calls the path manager for each event it receives from the kernel.
-When it receives a callback, it logs it to stdout.

-Expected future functionality:
+In the future, pathmand should support:
-- A plugin API roughly corresponding to the Netlink API
+- A more finalized Netlink API
-  * this API should allow path managers to create state for each connection
-- Dynamically loading path manager plugins according to the plugin API
-- Policy for matching new connections with the correct path manager
+- Support for calling kernel Netlink actions
-- State for tracking which path manager corresponds to which connection ID, along with the path manager's state.
+- Policy for choosing from multiple path managers and mapping each connection to the chosen path manager
+- Listening for new IP address events

 Building
 --------